thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

 > <cite markdown="1">[Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_Dijkstra)</cite>

 There was a point where the computer was the most expensive part of a project.
 Now it is by far the programmer.
-Computing has become practically free and the price of the programmer has skyrocketed.
+Computing has become practically free, but the price of the programmer has skyrocketed.
 You, I, and most people now have a supercomputer in their pocket:

 * **1997** - Intel ASCI Red/9152 supercomputer: **1.338 TFLOPS**
 * **2021** - IPhone 13 Pro: **1.5 TFLOPS**

-So why do most software projects fail if the machines are plenty and capable?
+So why do most software projects fail if the machines are plenty and more than capable?

 The failure rates, [depending on the study](https://www.zdnet.com/article/study-68-percent-of-it-projects-fail/), range from 50% to 80% or more.
 There is also a cute aphorism called the [Ninetyâ€“ninety rule](https://en.wikipedia.org/wiki/Ninety%E2%80%93ninety_rule):